2. Computer-Aided Desing

 1. From sketch to render

 This week, my focus has been on delving into the realm of 3D design programs to enhance my skills and bring my sketch to life through rendering.
-I initially started my journey with SolidWorks, as it was the first software license that landed in my inbox.
+I initially started my journey with SolidWorks, as i had already some knowledge on how to use it an it was the first software license that landed in my inbox.
 However, during a visit to my local FAB, Autodesk Fusion was introduced, and its user-friendly interface immediately caught my attention.
 Intrigued by its features and ease of use, I made the decision to transition my project to Autodesk Fusion

 Autodesk Fusion